An illustration and helpful explanation on how home rain gutters and downspouts work.

 You can buy vinyl gutter systems at home improvement centers; lightweight and simply snapped or glued together, vinyl systems are favored by do-it-yourselfers.
 Called sectional gutters, they are fitted together from 10- to 22-foot-long pre-painted gutter sections and a variety of corner connectors, end caps, drop outlets, downspouts, and other fittings.

-A gutter’s profile, as shown at right, depends on the material it’s made from.
+A gutter’s profile, as shown above, depends on the material it’s made from.
 Wooden gutters are milled; sheet-metal gutters are formed; and aluminum and vinyl gutters are extruded.

 Depending on the system, gutters are either nailed to the fascia with a clip or spike-and-ferrule hanger (as shown at left) or hung from the sheathing along the eaves before the roof is shingled, which is more secure and less visible.